threepointone/partyserver/packages/partysync/README.md

 // define the shape of the records that are stored in the Durable Object database type RecordType = [
-  // always add id
+  // NOTE: _always_ add id
   string, // id
   string, // text
-  boolean, // completed
+  0 | 1, // completed
-  // always add created_at, updated_at, deleted_at
   number, // created_at
   number, // updated_at
+  // NOTE: _always_ add deleted_at
   number | null // deleted_at
 ];

-// note: we do soft deletes to be able to sync deleted records to the client
+// NOTE: we do soft deletes so we can sync deleted records to the client

-export class MyServer extends SyncServer<Env, Mutations, RecordType> {
+export class MyServer extends SyncServer<Env, Action, RecordType> {
   constructor(state: DurableObjectState, env: Env) {
     super(state, env);
     // setup a database table for your records